 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
-The Charitable Organization is exposed to this risk mainly in respect of its receipt of funds from its customers and other related sources, long-term debt, obligations under capital leases, contributions to the pension plan, and accounts payable.
+The Charitable Organization is exposed to this risk mainly in respect of its receipt of funds from its customers and other related sources, long-term debt, and accounts payable.

-Unless otherwise noted, it is management's opinion that the Charitable Organization is not exposed to significant other price risks arising from these financial instruments.
+Unless otherwise noted, it is Management's opinion that the Charitable Organization is not exposed to significant other price risks arising from these financial instruments.